infinitescroll/quasar/docs/howQuasarWorks.md

 ![](https://paper-attachments.dropbox.com/s_E5062EC0ED2F89286569337DBE9E4F39ED10C38B3CAEFF747B255F9A4D2850D0_1574357434057_image.png)

 ## Registering new storage contracts to listen to

+Quasar is associated with a single [storage registry contract](https://github.com/openworklabs/quasar/blob/primary/contracts/StorageRegistry.sol) that holds references to all the storage contracts to listen to.
+Using API keys to register storage contracts would not _truly_ be trustless (also, why wouldn't you just use those API keys to manage the pinning permission on your node?).
+Using a smart contract allows us to inherit more flexible authentication schemes.

+Any time you want to register a new storage contract with Quasar, simply fire the `Register` event from the storage registry contract.
+Note - registering storage contracts that do not implement the [storage contract interface](https://github.com/openworklabs/quasar/blob/primary/contracts/DataStore.sol) will not work.
+To tell Quasar to stop listening to any contract, emit an `Unregister` event with the contract’s address to unregister.

+More information about this in the [configuration doc](https://github.com/openworklabs/quasar/blob/update/docs/docs/usingQuasar.md#customizing-quasars-configuration)

 Quasar is associated with a single storage registry contract that holds references to all the storage contracts to listen to.
 After deploying a [storage registry contract](https://github.com/openworklabs/quasar/blob/primary/contracts/StorageRegistry.sol) to Ethereum, copy the contract’s address, and pass it to Quasar via the `STORAGE_REGISTRY_CONTRACT_ADDRESS` (see [constants.js](https://github.com/openworklabs/quasar/blob/primary/server/constants.js) [file](https://github.com/openworklabs/quasar/blob/primary/server/constants.js) for full list of environment variables).